-7. I cut my medallions in about 1.5″ pieces but size will vary depending on your size tenderloin.
-We had plenty for leftovers.
+7. I cut my medallions in about 1.5″ pieces but the size will vary depending on your size tenderloin.
+We had plenty of leftovers.
 I served the adults 2-3 pieces and the kids 1 piece each.

 - 2 or 2.5 lb pork tenderloin

 - 1 tbsp dijon mustard

 - 1 garlic clove

 - 2 tbsp Sukrin Gold brown sugar substitute

 - 1 tbsp fresh parsley, minced

 - Pat pork tenderloin dry with a paper towel.

 - Mix garlic clove, Sukrin Gold, and parsley in a dish and rub all over pork tenderloin.